-Nikon finally unveiled the next generation Z6 and Z7 mirrorless cameras.
+Nikon finally unveiled the next-generation Nikon Z6 and Z7 mirrorless cameras.
 There were many expectations.
-Finally I had the opportunity to get acquainted with the novelty in person a few days before the presentation.
-Here is the first Nikon Z6 Review and main characteristics.
-Since the Nikon Z7 II is expected to ship a little later than the Z6 II, we were only able to get a feel for the Nikon Z6 II.
+Finally, I had the opportunity to get acquainted with the novelty in person a few days before the presentation.
+Here is the first Nikon Z6 Review and its main characteristics.
+Since the Nikon Z7 II is expected to ship a little later than the Z6 II, I could only get a feel for the Nikon Z6 II.

-If you read the announcement or watched the online presentation, then you know that the new items received 99 percent of the same corpus as the first generation.
-The bodies of the Z6 II and Z7 II are identical, as was the case in the first generation, so all statements regarding the exterior refer to the new generation as a whole.
+If you read the announcement or watched the online presentation, you know that the new items received 99 percent of the same corpus as the first generation.
+The Nikon Z6 II and Z7 II bodies are identical, as was the case in the first generation.
+Hence, all statements regarding the exterior refer to the new generation as a whole.

-The first and main difference of the case is related to the memory card compartment cover.
+The first and foremost difference of the case is related to the memory card compartment cover.

 There are a couple more changes that are not noticeable at first glance.
 Firstly, the shape of the viewfinder unit has become more cut.
 Secondly, a notch appeared under the display at the bottom, folding the screen for convenience.

 Otherwise, no difference.
-All the same comfortable grip and the same rubberized coating (let’s hope that it has become better and more durable).
-According to Nikon, the coating problem was only in the first batch of Z6 / Z7 and was further fixed.
+All the exact comfortable grip and the same rubberized coating (let’s hope that it has become better and more durable).
+According to Nikon, the coating problem was only in the first Z6 / Z7 and was further fixed.

-As you can see from the photos, the first and second versions are quite difficult to distinguish.
+As you can see from the photos, the first and second versions are pretty difficult to distinguish.

 Nikon Z6 Review & First Appearance

-The arrangement of buttons, dials and switches, as well as the tactile sensation, have not changed.
-In fact, no improvements were required here, everything was implemented perfectly already in the first version.
+The arrangement of buttons, dials, and switches and the tactile sensation has not changed.
+No improvements were required here; everything was implemented perfectly already in the first version.

-The most important thing, and this, in fact, is the basis for other innovations, is a dual processor.
+The most important thing and this is the basis for other innovations, is a dual processor.
 Now the new generation has two Expeed 6 processors.
 By the way, even the D6 has only one Expeed 6 and an additional processor (without a name) responsible for autofocus.

-The Z6 has become faster – 14 fps RAW 12 bit and approximately 12 fps 14 bit (and these are indicators with a mechanical shutter).
+The Nikon Z6 has become faster – 14 fps RAW 12 bit and approximately 12 fps 14 bit (these are indicators with a mechanical shutter).
 Along with the rate of fire, the buffer also increased.
-It has increased quite significantly – 124 RAW (CFExpress / 12 bit RAW) versus 37 in the first version.
+It has grown significantly – 124 RAW (CFExpress / 12 bit RAW) versus 37 in the first version.